Audleystown Court Tomb

-Audleystown Court Tomb is a Neolithic dual court tomb located in Ballyculter parish, near the southern shore of Strangford Lough in County Down, Northern Ireland.
-The tomb was built during the period 3900–3500 BCE.
-It was first excavated by archaeologist, A.E.
+The Audleystown Court Tomb is a Neolithic dual court tomb located in Ballyculter parish, near the southern shore of Strangford Lough in County Down, Northern Ireland.
+The tomb was built around 3900–3500 BCE.
+It was first excavated by archaeologist A.E.
 Collins in 1952.
 The Audleystown court tomb has a double courtyard-double burial chamber layout, which is unique to Ireland.

 History of court tombs

 Court-tombs are among the earliest megalithic monuments to be built in Ireland and Scotland.
 During the period 3900–3500 BCE, more than 390 court cairns were constructed in Ireland and over 100 in southwest Scotland.
-The neolithic monuments are identified by an uncovered courtyard connected to one or more roofed and partitioned burial chambers.
+The Neolithic monuments are identified by an uncovered courtyard connected to one or more roofed and partitioned burial chambers.
 Court tombs were possibly built in multiple phases and later re-used in the Early Bronze Age.
 Courts were built in a variety of shapes, with oval or circular forms predominating.